Login Registrieren

 Visit the museums

-Toulouse is home to a variety of museums, but those who love fine art should head to the Musée des Augustins where you will find a great range of sculptures, paintings, and special collection from across a number of centuries.
-Created in 1793, the museum is home to around 4,000 pieces and also offers different workshops and activities for all ages, including sculpting, drawing, writing, and even yoga.
+For those who love fine art should head to the Musée des Augustins where you will find a great range of sculptures, paintings, and special collections from across a number of centuries.
+Created in 1793, the museum is home to around 4,000 pieces and also offers different workshops and activities for all ages, making it a perfect thing to do in Toulouse with family.
+Some of the activities include sculpting, drawing, writing, and even yoga.

 The city’s Natural History Museum may not teach you about the history of Toulouse, but you will be able to enjoy an interactive experience where you can learn all about mankind, nature, evolution, the Earth, and how they all interact with each other.
 You’ll also find events and workshops which you can attend throughout the year, plus exhibitions about space, science, and technology.

 One of the best things about visiting anywhere in France is the cuisine, and Toulouse is no exception!
-This city has plenty of amazing delicacies that you simply have to try, the most popular one being cassoulet which is made from slow cooked meat, beans, pork, and Toulouse’s own sausage.
+There are many great places to eat in Toulouse.
+One of the best dishes includes a cassoulet which is made from slow cooked meat, beans, pork, and Toulouse’s own sausage.
 The sausage itself is specific to the city and is made from pork, smoked bacon, garlic, and wine.

 You should try eating duck and goose when you visit Toulouse too, the foie gras is particularly good and is usually turned into terrines and pâtés.
 When you are ready for something sweet, you’ll be spoilt for choice and should opt for Croquants, which are caramelised almond biscuits, or Caraques which is a bright green chocolate tart.

-Don’t forget to visit the Marché Victor Hugo, a covered market full of amazing delicacies and a food court, and remember that you can bring all of your favourite treats home in the car to enjoy when you get back.
+One of the best places to eat in Toulouse is the Marché Victor Hugo, a covered market full of amazing delicacies and a food court, and remember that you can bring all of your favourite treats home in the car to enjoy when you get back.

 There are so many great things to do in Toulouse that you just have to visit this city for yourself.
 Book your Dover to Calais crossing today and you can bring your car, caravan, pets, and bikes with you too!